revenkroz/http-to-socks5-proxy/README.md

 # HTTP to SOCKS tiny proxy server

 The idea is to have a proxy server that can be used to tunnel HTTP traffic to some server through a proxy (e.g. socks5 or http proxy).
-This is useful when you want to use a reverse proxy in microservices architecture to route traffic to a specific service without changing the client code (except base url).
+This is useful when you want to use a reverse proxy service to route traffic to a specific host without changing the client code (except base url).

 ## Usage